keithaumiller/thetruthperspective/ai_conversation/README.md

 - Check logs at `/admin/reports/dblog`
 - Look for "ai_conversation" entries

-## Security Considerations

-- API keys are stored in Drupal's configuration system
-- Users can only access their own conversations
-- All API requests are server-side (API keys never exposed to browsers)
-- CSRF protection on all AJAX requests

-## Extending the Module

-The module is designed to be extensible:

-- **Add new AI providers**: Extend the `AIApiService` class
-- **Custom message handling**: Override the `ChatController` methods
-- **Theme customization**: Override the Twig template
-- **Additional fields**: Add custom fields to the conversation content type

 ## API Rate Limits

-Be aware of Anthropic's rate limits:
+Be aware of AWS Bedrock's rate limits:
-- Monitor your API usage in the Anthropic Console
+- Monitor your AWS usage in the AWS Console
 - Consider implementing additional rate limiting for high-traffic sites
 - The module includes basic error handling for rate limit responses